Benny Friedman: New York Giants

 In July 1929, Friedman signed with the New York Giants.
-In his first year in New York, Friedman appeared in all 15 games and led the 1929 Giants to a 13–1–1 record, second best in the NFL.
+In his first year in New York, Friedman appeared in all 15 games and led the Giants to a 13–1–1 record, second best in the NFL.
 The Giants also had the top scoring offense in the league with an average of 20.8 points per game.
 Friedman led the NFL with 985 passing yards, and his 20 touchdown passes set an NFL single season record that stood until 1942.
 After the final game of the 1929 season, one sports writer noted: "The uncanny field generalship of Friedman, combined with his bullet passes, was a big factor in the Giants' thirteenth and last victory of the season."

 In 1930, Friedman had another strong season, appearing in 15 games for the Giants and helping the team to a 13–4 record.
 The Giants again finished in second place in the NFL and had the top scoring offense in the league with 18.1 points scored per game.
 Friedman led the NFL with 922 passing yards and 10 touchdown passes in 1930.
 For the fourth consecutive season, Friedman was selected as a first-team All-NFL player.

 Friedman's passing proficiency was especially noteworthy considering that the football used at the time was rounder and more difficult to throw.
 Friedman called plays at the line of scrimmage and threw on first and second down, when most teams waited until third down.
 "Benny revolutionized football.
 He forced the defenses out of the dark ages."
 George Halas later said.

 In February 1931, Friedman announced that he intended to retire from professional football.
 He was hired as an assistant coach for the Yale Bulldogs football team.
 On October 26, 1931, Friedman signed a contract to return to the Giants for the remainder of the season.
 Since the Giants' practices were held in the morning, Friedman indicated that his duties with the Giants would not conflict with his coaching duties at Yale.
 Friedman appeared in nine games for the 1931 Giants.

 Brooklyn Dodgers

-In March 1932, Friedman signed as player, manager, and coach for the Brooklyn Dodgers.
-The Dodgers compiled a 3–9 record in 1932.
+In March 1932, Friedman signed as player and coach for the Brooklyn Dodgers.
+The Dodgers compiled a 3–9 record for the season.

-Friedman signed to return to the Dodgers in September 1933, though he did not serve as the head coach in 1933.
-He started five of ten games for the 1933 Dodgers.
+Friedman signed to return to the Dodgers as a player in September 1933, though he did not serve as the head coach in 1933.
+He started five of ten games for team that year.
 His average of 84.9 passing yards per game led the NFL for the 1933 season.

 In 1934, Friedman appeared in only one NFL game.